ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 ---

+### Client-Server Communication

+As a client approaches a sharded cluster, the node it connects becomes the **session facilitator** and manages all the communication between the client and the shards containing the documents it requires access to.
+The client remains unaware of this process and uses the same API as if the cluster wasn't sharded.
+The additional communication between the client and the facilitator and between the facilitator and the shards does, however, present an overhead over the usage of a non-sharded cluster.

+---

-### When Should I Use Sharding?
+### When Should Sharding Be Used?

-While sharding solves many issues related to the storage and management of high-volume databases, its implementation does present an overhead that outweighs its benefits when the database is smaller than 250GB or so (assuming the node can still comfortably handle this volume).
+While sharding solves many issues related to the storage and management of high-volume databases, the overhead it presents outweighs its benefits when the database is smaller than 250GB or so (assuming the node can still comfortably handle this volume).

 {NOTE: }
-We recommend that you plan ahead for a transition to a sharded database when your database size is in the vicinity of 250GB.
-You should probably be well after the transition when it reaches 500GB.
+We recommend that you plan ahead for a transition to a sharded database when your database size is in the vicinity of 250GB, so the transition is already well established when it reaches 500GB.
 {NOTE/}

 {NOTE: }